andrewmaa/dsa/homework/zero/readme.txt

 javac FibonacciTester.java

-This program can be run by executing the command: java Fibonacci Tester maxInput maxTime
+This program can be run by executing the command: java Fibonacci Tester maxInput maxTime, where:
-, where:
 - maxInput is the maximum input, the larget Fibonacci value to test
 - maxTime is the maximum time, the largest amount of time (in milliseconds) that the program is willing to wait for an algorithm to finish before canceling a higher input.

 TIME SPENT:
 This project took around 2 hours to complete.